Program Management | Santa Rosa, CA | Full Time

 Benefits & Perks

 First 5 Sonoma County offers a competitive, comprehensive benefits package including medical, dental, vision, life, and disability.
-Other perks include a generous paid time off, holiday pay, family-friendly workplace policy, and flexible schedules.
+Other perks include generous paid time off, holiday pay, a 9/80 work schedule, and a family-friendly workplace policy.

-Each qualified candidate is invited to submit a resume and cover letter explaining why they would be an excellent fit for the Program Manager position and First 5 Sonoma County.
+Each qualified candidate is invited to submit a resume and cover letter explaining why they would be an excellent fit for the Program Coordinator position and First 5 Sonoma County.